Nojel Eastern

-Nojel Imani Eastern (born May 26, 1999) is an American professional basketball player who is currently a Rayos de Hermosillo in Mexico.
-After playing college basketball for three seasons with the Purdue Boilermakers, he transferred to Howard University before ultimately opting out of the season, then entered the 2021 NBA draft, but was not selected.
+Nojel Imani Eastern (born May 26, 1999) is an American professional basketball player for the Iowa Wolves of the NBA G League.
+He played college basketball for three seasons with the Purdue Boilermakers, then transferred to Howard University before ultimately opting out of the season, then entered the 2021 NBA draft, but was not selected.

 Early life

 Eastern's first name, Nojel, is an ananym of his father's name, Lejon.
 He was raised by his mother, Tamala Reed, who worked for the Chicago Transit Authority.
 Eastern had attention deficit hyperactivity disorder since his youth.
 Even though his mother worked in Chicago, he attended school in Evanston, Illinois due to the district's superior academics.
 From fourth to eighth grade, Eastern lived with Travis Ransom, a family friend.

 High school career

 Eastern played four years of varsity basketball for Evanston Township High School in Evanston.
 As a sophomore, he averaged 15.7 points, 5.3 rebounds and three assists per game, leading his team to the Central Suburban League South championship and a Class 4A regional title.
 In April 2015, Eastern dislocated his left ankle and fractured two bones in it during an Amateur Athletic Union game, before undergoing surgery.
 In his junior season, he averaged 14.9 points, 6.5 rebounds and four assists per game, helping Evanston Township win Central Suburban South and Class 4A regional titles.
 As a senior, Eastern averaged 15.6 points, 7.1 rebounds and 4.2 assists per game and was named Pioneer Press All-Area Player of the Year.
 He was the runner-up to Mark Smith for the Illinois Mr. Basketball award.